lucasdietrich/AVRTOS/readme.md

 - Fix when submitting the same work two time, while it has not yet been executed -> use double linked lists for (tqueue)
 - Wrong : Using double linked lists would also help to remove the idle thread from the runqueue in one function call, without finding it
 - Check that the thread own the mutex/semaphore when releasing it
+- Reworking the Git history to remove big files (screenshots, logs) : [stackoverflow.com : How to remove/delete a large file from commit history in Git repository?](https://stackoverflow.com/questions/2100907/how-to-remove-delete-a-large-file-from-commit-history-in-git-repository)

 Inspiration in the naming comes greatly from the project [Zephyr RTOS](https://github.com/zephyrproject-rtos/zephyr), as well as some paradigms and concepts regarding multithreading : [Zephyr : Threads](https://docs.zephyrproject.org/latest/reference/kernel/threads/index.html).